The Importance of the AFTR Program

 The AFTR Course recognizes the dedication of non-credentialed return preparers aiming for higher professionalism.

 To meet the requirements, complete 18 hours of continuing education, pass the test and consent to your PTIN screen.
 Adherence to Circular 230 duties and restrictions is essential to receive an Annual Filing Season Program – Record of Completion from the IRS.

-NOTE: AFTR courses and credits are not geared to Enrolled Agents, and no CE credits are offered for those professionals who can already represent clients before the IRS.
+Note: AFTR courses and credits are not intended for Enrolled Agents, and no CE credits are offered for professionals already authorized to represent clients before the IRS.

-- 6-hours of IRS Annual Federal Tax Refresher course that covers filing season issues and tax law updates
+- 6 hours of IRS Annual Federal Tax Refresher course

 - 3 hours of tax law updates